manorrock/assistant/ROADMAP.md

 - [ ] Refactor IntelliJ plugin to dispatch to the CLI version
 - [ ] Refactor Eclipse plugin to dispatch to the CLI version
 - [ ] Add /ollama command dispatching to the local 'ollama' binary
+- [ ] Add a DeprecatedCommand that can be used to return a message indicating that the command is deprecated and that the user should use the new command instead.
+This will be used to deprecate the old commands and replace them with the new ones.
+Note do not register it in the CommandRegistry with "/deprecated", but use it in the CommandRegistry to replace the old commands.
+- [ ] Design and implement a common Command interface with standardized methods across all platforms
+- [ ] Create a CommandExecutionContext class to pass state and parameters to commands
+- [ ] Implement a CommandResult class with standardized format for success/failure status and output
+- [ ] Add command category system for organizing and grouping related commands
+- [ ] Create platform-specific command adapters for IntelliJ, Eclipse, NetBeans, and CLI
+- [ ] Implement command discovery and auto-registration mechanisms
+- [ ] Add command parameter validation with consistent error reporting
+- [ ] Create detailed command usage documentation generator from command metadata
+- [ ] Implement command history tracking and recall functionality
+- [ ] Add support for command aliases and shortcuts